HitGrab/finder/github-page/docs/rules/filter.md

 }
 ```

 If a rule uses an option generator function, Finder will hydrate the rule with a stable options array before emitting it to the client.
-Options will be recalculated whenever the items array changes.
+Options will be recalculated whenever items or context are changed.
 :::